Cup game: Basic rhythm

 Repeat the above sequence indefinitely until a mistake is made by a player, such as being off-beat, knocking the cup over, missing a step, etc. Some versions involve variations where the players exchange cups during the performance of the rhythm, or players slap hands with each other.

-Another cup game rhythm
+Lulu and the Lampshades

 In the Lulu and the Lampshades (and newer) performances, this is the right hand which slaps down flat onto the table.